Guaranteed to make any space alive with musical energy, the Luther College Jazz Orchestra is one of Luther's four principal touring ensembles

-Recognized as one of the outstanding liberal arts college jazz ensembles in the Upper Midwest, the Jazz Orchestra seamlessly bridges the many styles of the genre.
-Whether they’re swinging to the tunes of Duke Ellington and Count Basie, making a Brazilian samba come alive, premiering new students works, or simply laying down a heavy funk groove, the twenty musicians of the “Superband” (as director Dr. Juan Tony Guzmán calls the ensemble) are guaranteed to make any space alive with musical energy.
-The Jazz Orchestra’s performances in state-of-the-art concert halls, music festivals, dances, churches, schools, and celebrations have received excellent reviews from critics and enthusiastic responses from audiences across the Midwest and abroad.
+Whether they’re swinging to the tunes of Duke Ellington and Count Basie, making a Brazilian samba come alive, or simply laying down a heavy funk groove, the musicians of the “Superband” (as director Dr. Juan Tony Guzmán calls the ensemble) are guaranteed to make any space alive with musical energy.

-In addition to regular performances on the Luther College campus, the Jazz Orchestra has been featured at the Iowa Jazz Championships, Iowa Bandmasters Association Conference, and the International Market Square in Minneapolis.
-Guest artists and clinicians include the Lincoln Center Jazz Orchestra, the Dick Oatts and the Vanguard Jazz Orchestra, Joshua Redman, Brian Blade, Christian McBride, and Brazilian blues/soul pianist, Ari Borger.
-The Luther College Center Stage Series frequently includes the finest jazz artists in the nation on its performance line-up.
+In addition to regular performances on the Luther College campus, the Jazz Orchestra has been featured at the Iowa Jazz Championships and Iowa Bandmasters Association Conference.
+Guest artists and clinicians on campus in recent years include Danilo Pérez, the Vanguard Jazz Orchestra, Luciana Souza, Kenny Barron, David Sanchez, and Kurt Elling.
+The Luther College Center Stage Series and Music Department regularly include professional jazz artists on their performance calendars.

-Students of jazz at Luther have the opportunity to participate in two jazz bands, a jazz combo, and study jazz improvisation and history.
+Students of jazz at Luther have the opportunity to participate in two jazz bands, a vocal jazz ensemble, and jazz combos, register for studio lessons in improvisation, and take courses in jazz improvisation, composition, arranging, and history.

 Jazz Orchestra is conducted by Juan Tony Guzman.